 In line with the seminal work of North (1990, 2005), Gnyawali and Fogel (1994) suggested an institutional framework inclusive of five dimensions of the entrepreneurial environment: government policies and procedures, social and economic factors, entrepreneurial and business skills, and financial and non-financial assistance to businesses.
 Moreover, recent empirical studies found Gnyawali and Fogel's (1994) framework conducive in examining the impact of institutional dimensions on entrepreneurial activity (Álvarez and Urbano, 2011; Fuentelsaz et al., 2015; Aparicio et al., 2016).
 Thus, this study is closely guided by Gnyawali and Fogel's (1994) entrepreneurial (i.e., institutional) framework and following North's (1990, 2005) propositions on institutional dynamics.
-In this respect, government procedures (PRO), education and training (TEDU), access to credit (AC) and technology absorption (TA) are considered as formal institutions, whereas control of corruption (CC) is considered as an informal institution in this study.
+In this respect, government procedures, education and training, access to credit and technology absorption are considered as formal institutions, whereas control of corruption is considered as an informal institution in this study.
 Our choice in selecting these formal institutions is informed by considerable evidence that these institutions are essential influencers of entrepreneurial activity (Álvarez and Urbano, 2011; Stenholm et al., 2013; Aparicio et al., 2016).
 Moreover, in accordance to the model, economic conditions, related to the economic growth of a specific country is included as a control variable in our study (Álvarez and Urbano, 2011; Álvarez et al., 2014).

-Since the direct effect of formal institutions that are considered in this study as well as country-level control of corruption, have been empirically established in the existing literature: number of procedures (Urbano and Alvarez, 2014; Castaño-Martínez et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), Access to credit (Castaño-Martínez et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), education and training (Castaño-Martínez et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), Technology absorption (Stenholm et al., 2013; Acs et al., 2014b), and corruption (El Harbi and Anderson, 2010; Aidis et al., 2012; Estrin et al., 2013; Chowdhury et al., 2015), we refrained from engaging in a lengthy review of those effects.
+Since the direct effect of formal institutions that are considered in this study as well as country-level control of corruption, has been empirically established in the existing literature: number of procedures (Urbano and Alvarez, 2014; Castaño-Martínez et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), access to credit (Castaño-Martínez et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), education and training (Castaño-Martínez et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), education and training (Castaño-Martínez et al., 2015; Chowdhury et al., 2015; Fuentelsaz et al., 2015; Aparicio et al., 2016), technology absorption (Stenholm et al., 2013; Acs et al., 2014b), and corruption (El Harbi and Anderson, 2010; Aidis et al., 2012; Estrin et al., 2013; Chowdhury et al., 2015), we refrained from engaging in a lengthy review of those effects.
 Therefore, our conceptual framework is designed to analyse the moderating effects of control of corruption on the relationship between formal institutions and entrepreneurial activity, as shown in Figure 1.

-Figure 1: The developed conceptual framework of this study
+Figure 1: The developed conceptual framework of this study.

-2.1 Control of Corruption and Entrepreneurship
+2.1.
+Control of Corruption and Entrepreneurship